 Crystal Palace Dinosaurs, Sculpture series in Crystal Palace Park, London, United Kingdom.

-Benjamin Waterhouse Hawkins created these sculptures in 1854, making them the first life-sized reconstructions of prehistoric animals in the world.
+Benjamin Waterhouse Hawkins created these models in 1854, making them the world's first life-sized reconstructions of prehistoric animals.
+They were built based on the scientific understanding of extinct creatures available at that time.

 Location: London Borough of Bromley